From wastewater to fertilisers

 The demonstration sites are located in Ghent (Belgium), Helsingborg (Sweden), Sneek (the Netherlands) and Vigo (Spain).
 Each of the locations features different technologies and technology combinations, enabling the recovery of multiple resources.

-In collaboration with fertilizer producers, the practical agricultural application of the resulting products will be evaluated.
+In collaboration with fertilizer producers, the practical agricultural application of the resulting products are evaluated.

 A joint force of 15 well-matched partners